seriousManual/weightedrand/README.md

 # WEIGHTEDRAND [![Build Status](https://travis-ci.org/seriousManual/weightedrand.png)](https://travis-ci.org/seriousManual/weightedrand)

-weightedrand is a small library that allows for the weighted randomization of entries of a collection. it utilizes ES6 Maps for a simple and confortable declaration of weights.
+weightedrand is a small library that allows for the weighted randomization of entries of a collection. it utilizes ES6 Maps for a simple and comfortable declaration of weights.

 ## Installation
 ````